-Corrugated Steel pipe is “wavy” in shape, so when you drive a regular wheeled vehicle down a pipe it will bounce with the waves.
+Corrugated Steel pipe is “wavy” in shape, so when you drive a regular wheeled vehicle down a pipe it will bounce down the pipe.
 This isn’t harmful to the vehicle, but can make for a bumpier video.
-Tracks are the answer for this since they allow for a smooth ride across the grooves, but tracks are best suited for larger diameter pipe (over 24”).
+Tracks help to alleviate this since they allow for a smooth ride across the grooves, but tracks are best suited for larger diameter pipe (over 24”).
 Rubber wheels will have no issues with traction, so if a little bump in the video is okay, you can use these as well.

 6” – DT320, Base Tracks, 6” Rubber Wheels

 8-24” – DT340 8”- 12” Rubber Wheel Kits